Notalib/nativescript-accessibility-ext/src/FontScaling.md

 ```

-If you're adding it to an nativescript-angular component, add this to your component.css (notice the `/deep/ prefix`):
+If you're adding it to an nativescript-angular component, add this to your component.css:

 ```scss
 import '@nota/nativescript-accessibility-ext/scss/fontscales';